-- 2016 PRC Community Health Survey, Professional Research Consultants, Inc. [Item 48]

-- Hispanics can be of any race.
-Other race categories are non-Hispanic categorizations (e.g., "White" reflects non-Hispanic White respondents).
-Income categories reflect respondent's household income as a ratio to the federal poverty level (FPL) for their household size.
-"Low Income" includes households with incomes up to 200% of the FPL; "Middle Income" includes households with incomes from 200%-399% of the FPL; "High Income" includes households with incomes at 400% or more of the FPL.
+- 2016 PRC Community Health Survey, Professional Research Consultants, Inc. [Item 48] - Asked of all respondents - Hispanics can be of any race.
+Other race categories are non-Hispanic categorizations (e.g., "White" reflects non-Hispanic White respondents). - Income categories reflect respondent's household income as a ratio to the federal poverty level (FPL) for their household size.
+"Low Income" includes households with incomes up to 200% of the federal poverty level; "Mid/High Income" includes households with incomes at 200% or more of the federal poverty level.